perokvist/event-driven-architecture/azure_containers.md

 You could also see [compose or helm support around app services](https://docs.microsoft.com/en-us/azure/app-service/quickstart-multi-container), and [Azure Container instances](https://docs.docker.com/engine/context/aci-integration/).

 ## Dapr
 [Dapr](https://dapr.io/) could be run a process, but the main cases is a sidecar container (and possibly a set of containers for dapr services).
 So dapr could be placed side by side to nearly anything.
 This makes dapr's model attractive for integration into service offerings.
+It's "pluggable" component model allows cloud native development with more focus on the application than infrastructure.

+Since it's targeting challanges within distributed system development, it's full potential today might be best fulfilled together with an orcestrator.
+But from a developers perspective that shouldn't matter.
+A perspective shared by [OAM](https://oam.dev/).

-And together with [OAM](https://oam.dev/), one could imagine how future services could look like.
+And together with OAM, one could imagine how future services could look like.

 Speaking of the future, imagine dapr running a WASM module, acting as a bridge between app and cloud, or in a low powered device that also could be managed by an orcestrator via [OCI](https://opencontainers.org/).